Font size

 Glossary of Housing Terms

-• Peterborough is in Hillsborough County (part) meaning it does not include Nashua income figures.
+• Peterborough is in Hillsborough County (part), meaning it does not include Nashua income figures.

-• The AMI for Hillsborough County in 2022 is $109,500 for a family of four.
+• The AMI for Hillsborough County in 2023 is $116,200 for a family of four.

 Dwelling or Dwelling Unit: A structure, or part of a structure, that is residential in nature and includes areas for living, cooking, sleeping, bathing, and sanitary facilities for one family.

-Housing Trust Funds (HTFs): Established sources of funding for affordable housing construction, acquisition, preservation, and other related purposes created by governments or private corporations to meet the housing needs of low-income households.
+Housing Trust Funds (HTFs): Established funding sources for affordable housing construction, acquisition, preservation, and other related purposes created by governments or private corporations to meet the housing needs of low-income households.
 Ideally, HTFs are usually funded through dedicated revenues like real estate transfer taxes or document recording fees to ensure a steady stream of funding rather than being dependent on regular budget processes.

 Inclusionary Zoning: Local zoning that requires or encourages the inclusion of affordable housing units in new development, often through an additional density allowance, tax incentive, or less restrictive lot size and coverage.

-• Low-Income shall mean those families earning less than fifty percent (50%) of the area median family income for Hillsborough County, and
+• Low-Income shall mean those families earning less than fifty percent (50%) of the area median family income for Hillsborough County and

 • Moderate-Income shall mean those families earning between fifty percent (50%) and eighty percent (80%) of the area median family income for Hillsborough County.